AviatorIfeanyi/tesla_car_sales_dashboard/README.md

-## The management of tesla Inc decides to analyze historical data of the sale of its car models in the year 2016 for the first six months.
+## The management of Tesla Inc, a company in the automotive industry, decides to analyze historical data of the sale of its car models in the year 2016 for the first six months.

 ## With the data made available, I have conducted a thorough study of Tesla's historical data for the first six months in 2016.